 You will receive notification from the Department normally within 2 weeks if your application is successful.
-Students who have been approved for zero subject enrolment are allowed to retain their student status and continue using campus facilities and library facilities.
+Students who have been approved for zero subject enrolment are allowed to continue using campus facilities including library facilities.
 A fee of HK\$2,105 per semester for retention of study place will be charged.